jexxa-projects/Jexxa/README.md

 Jexxa is a lightweight framework to implement durable business applications based on a [ports and adapters](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) architecture (aka _hexagonal architecture_).
 Following the UNIX philosophy `do one thing and do it well`, Jexxa is no general purpose framework such as Spring or Jakarta EE.

-Goal of this framework is to support the development of _durable_ business applications as good as possible.
+Goal of this framework is to support the development of _durable_ business applications in conjunction with Domain Driven Design as good as possible.
 Therefore, Jexxa stresses the following aspects in particular:

 *   **Aligned development**: The framework is tailored to the needs of teams developing durable business applications.
 See [Jexxa's General Design Decisions](https://repplix.github.io/Jexxa/jexxa_architecture.html#_general_design_decisions) for more information.
 *   **Visible flow of control**: Simplified navigation through your business application.
 Checkout [this tutorial](tutorials/TimeService/README-FlowOfControl.md) for more information.